Sindh cabinet fixes 1.4 MMT wheat procurement target at Rs2000 per 40kg

 KARACHI: The Sindh Cabinet Thursday, after thorough discussions and deliberations has decided to fix wheat procurement target for crop 2020-21 at 1.4 MMT at a rate of Rs 2000 per 40 kilograms.

-Sindh Chief Minister Syed Murad Ali Shah chaired the meeting of the provincial cabinet here at CM House which was attended by provincial ministers, advisors, chief secretary Mumtaz Shah and all the secretaries concerned, said a statement.
+Sindh Chief Minister Syed Murad Ali Shah chaired the Sindh cabinet meeting here at the CM House which was attended by provincial ministers, advisors, chief secretary Mumtaz Shah and all the secretaries concerned, said a statement.

 The department assured the cabinet that the wheat stock available with it was sufficient till the harvest of the new crop 2020-21, therefore they requested the cabinet to decide the procurement target.